Post PCT Panel

 Why Do You Need the Post-PCT Panel?

-The Post-PCT Panel is crucial for evaluating:
+The Post-PCT Panel checks:

 • Total and Free Testosterone LC/MS: No upper limit restrictions.
+You need to monitor your natural testosterone levels to ensure they bounce back after a cycle.

-• Luteinizing Hormone (LH): Key to testosterone production.
+• Luteinizing Hormone (LH): For testosterone production.

 • CBC - Complete Blood Count: Includes hematocrit.